ddhuynh/Qt-Creator-Using-WSL2/README.md

 I hope it works!

 If you've made it this far, congrats!
 This whole thing was basically just a huge wall of text, but I hope something helped if you were having issues.
 Also this isn't a perfect guide by any means, but just what I've experienced.
+(And no, it's not AI generated.
+I spent more time than I should've making this...)

 Feel free to add an issue to this repo if you discover one!